zowe/sample-iframe-app/README.md

 **Note: This App requires the [Sample Angular App](https://github.com/zowe/sample-angular-app) to be installed.**

+**To request features or report bugs, please use the issues page at the [zlux repo](https://github.com/zowe/zlux/issues) with the sample-app or app tags**

 **Note: This App intentionally does not follow the typical dev layout of directories and content described in [the wiki](https://github.com/zowe/zlux/wiki/ZLUX-App-filesystem-structure) in order to demonstrate that you can include content within the ZLUX framework that was not intended for ZLUX originally.**